 No, you must choose one instrument and one area to audition.
 If you play Classical piano and Jazz piano, you must choose one area (Classical piano or Jazz piano) to audition.

 - If I am a composer, can I play some of my own pieces during the audition?

 No, you are being evaluated as a performer.
 We do have composition classes and encourage students to compose, but the auditions are about performance, so play the established pieces that will best show your abilities as a performer.

 - Do I have to have the pieces memorized?

 No, but you should be able to play them well without stopping.

-We are looking for motivated students who have prior experience and knowledge of their instrument.
+We are looking for motivated students who have prior experience, knowledge of their instrument, and completion of MUSI 150A Basic Musicianship course.
 The best candidates will have skills and musicality.
 How good you have to be is different every year.
-There are 15 slots and how many openings depend on the number of returning students.
+There are 15 slots and how many openings depend on the number of returning students each semester.